MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 mysql -u root
 ```

-5. Inside the MySQL prompt, update the root password:
+5. Inside the MySQL prompt (in the new terminal window), update the root password:

 ```sql
 USE mysql;